Supxr/qa-portfolio/Test-Cases/SauceDemo/2-Product-Page/TC_SD09_SORT_DESC_PRICE.md

-# Test Case: Sort products by using the High-to-Low Filter
+# Test Case: Sort Products by Using the High-to-Low Filter

 **Test Case ID:** TC_SD_09<br>
 **Test Objectives:** To verify that applying the high-to-low filter sorts the product prices in descending order<br>